ajayakhatri/beamProject/README.md

 ### Distinctiveness

 The Beam Calculator App stands out due to its combination of interactive modeling thanks to **React**, a javascript library and analysis of modelled beam in **Django backend** by **Finite Element Method** with the use of numpy, a python library.
-Features like onboarding guide, save and load are plus points to this web projects.
+Features like onboarding guide, save, load and print are plus points to this web project.
 The distinctiveness are mentioned below:

 - **Interactive Beam Modeling:**